5 Games to Play With Your Dog

 If you’re looking to play mentally stimulating mind games for dogs, you can’t go wrong with hide the treat.
 This dog enrichment game is a fun way for them to exercise their problem-solving skills.
 Simply leave a trail by rubbing the treat on a few spots along the way to its hiding space, then place it somewhere that’s challenging for your dog to find.

-As your dog searches, try using language like “hot” and “cold” as your dog gets closer or further away from the treat.
-Changing your tone from calm for “cold” to excited for “warm” and “hot” will build their listening skills, though it will take some training before they truly understand.
+As your dog searches, try using language like “hot” and “cold” as your dog gets closer and further away from the treat.
+Changing your tone from a calm “cold” to an excited “warm” or “hot” will build their listening skills, though it will take some training before they truly understand.

 5. Agility Training

-Outdoor and indoor games for dogs are beneficial, but anything that’s too aggressive or lasts too long can lead to overstimulation.
-End play sessions while you and your dog are both still having a good time.
-This leaves him excited for his next play session rather than exhausted and discouraged.
+Make sure to end your play sessions while you’re both having a good time.
+This leaves your dog excited for their next play session rather than exhausted and discouraged.